-Importance of Databases & Data for Powering an eCommerce Website
+Importance of Database Design & Data for Powering an eCommerce Website

 When you're developing a new website or redesigning your eCommerce website it’s critically important to consider the data you'll need to have.
 It may seem obvious to some, but features such as searching or sorting by a specific designer won't work if there is not a designer field in your database.
 It's important to realize the data you'll need before you get too excited about the amazing features your website will have.
 Let's take a more detailed look.